 3) Shop For Your Fruits & Veggies Seasonally

 Seasonal shopping is absolutely key to being plant-based on a budget.
-Not only is it cheaper, but you’ll have the added feel-good feelings of knowing that by shopping seasonally, you’re having a smaller impact on the environment.
+Not only is it cheaper, but by shopping seasonally, you’re having a smaller impact on the environment.

 Shopping seasonally means buying your fruits and veggies according to the season that they grow in, which means you’re more likely to be buying plants grown locally to you rather than flown halfway across the world to your supermarket.
 Less transportation time means lower costs.